realityforge/replicant-example/README.md

 TODO
 ====

-* Allow poll to return a list of packets.
 * Rework transport layer so that it can occur over websockets, sse, long polling etc.
 * Rework client-side subscription so we can easily track which subscription(s) an entity belongs to and thus which entities should be unloaded when we unsubscribe.
 * Figure out a mechanism for modifying subscription for shifts based on new days.